 Tips to Help your Child with Homework

-the following tips to help your child make the most of his homework time:
+Use the following tips to help your child make the most of his homework

-off the television, radio and computer when your child is trying to study.
+Switch off the television, radio and computer when your child is trying to study.
+Confiscate mobile phones

 Set a Fixed Time to Do Homework

 Based on the time your child gets back from school, set a fixed time for him to sit down to complete his homework assignments.
 If your child participates in extra-curricular activities